Trapesys/matic-docs/docs/edge/get-started/gcp-marketplace-deployment.md

   ![](/img/edge/assets/images/image13.png)

 :::info NOTE
-It is your responsibility to update the managed zone name servers details in your domain registrar Nameservers section.
-If you chose to create a new ssl certificate in gcp then the certificate won’t be provisioned successfully for the domain until the managed zone nameservers are updated in your domain registrar Nameservers section.
-Certificate issuing process and domain name propagation might take a few hours to a maximum of 3 days.
-Although it gets completed in a couple hours in most cases.
+It is your responsibility to update the managed zone name servers' details in your domain registrar Nameservers section.
+If you chose to create a new SSL certificate in GCP then the certificate won’t be provisioned successfully for the domain until the Managed Zone Nameservers are updated in your Domain Registrar Nameservers section.
+The certificate issuing process and domain name propagation might take a few hours to a maximum of 3 days.
+Although it gets completed in a couple of hours in most cases.
 :::

 ## Destroying the created resources
 Created resources are categorized into two types:
-- Resources created from Marketplace deployment(The VM’s in this case)
+- Resources created from Marketplace deployment (the VM’s in this case)
-- Resources created by executing the post deployment script(LB,SSL and DNS record sets)
+- Resources created by executing the post-deployment script (LB ,SSL, and DNS record sets)

-Destroying the resources should happen in an order: <br/>
+Destroying the resources should happen in order.
+We have described the flow of deletion in the below steps.

----
-**1. The resources created using the post deployment script need to be deleted.**
+### Delete resources created using the Post-deployment script
-- The below screenshot shows the options that display when “destroy” is selected.
+- The below screenshot shows the options that display when **Destroy** is selected.

   ![](/img/edge/assets/images/image14.png)

-- The below screenshot shows the destroying process when “LoadBalancer” is selected.
+- The below screenshot shows the destroying process when **LoadBalancer** is selected.

   ![](/img/edge/assets/images/image15.png)

-- The below screenshot shows the destroying process when “SSL Certificate” is selected.
+- The below screenshot shows the destroying process when **SSL Certificate** is selected.

   ![](/img/edge/assets/images/image16.png)

-- The below screenshot shows the destroying process when “DNS Record Set'' is selected.
+- The below screenshot shows the destroying process when **DNS Record Set** is selected.

   ![](/img/edge/assets/images/image17.png)

-- The below screenshot shows the destroying process when “DNS Record Set & Managed Zone” is selected.
+- The below screenshot shows the destroying process when **DNS Record Set & Managed Zone** is selected.

   ![](/img/edge/assets/images/image18.png)

-- The below screenshots show the destroying process when “All of the above” options are selected.
+- The below screenshots show the destroying process when **All of the above** options are selected.

   ![](/img/edge/assets/images/image19.png)

   ![](/img/edge/assets/images/image20.png)

----

-**2. The resources created from the marketplace should be deleted.** <br/>
+### Delete resources created from the Marketplace
- The below screenshot shows how those resources can be deleted from Deployment manager.
+ The below screenshot shows how those resources can be deleted from the Deployment manager.

   ![](/img/edge/assets/images/image21.png)

----

-**3. The secrets created in the secrets manager should be deleted.** <br/>
+### Deleting secrets created in the Secrets Manager
- Each Node will have two secrets.
-Network Key and Validator Key.
-So for four nodes total of eight secrets need to be deleted.
-The below screenshot shows the deletion of secrets from secrets manager console.
+ Each Node will have two secrets viz. **Network Key** and **Validator Key**.
+So for four nodes, a total of eight secrets need to be deleted.
+The below screenshot shows the deletion of secrets from the secrets manager console.

   ![](/img/edge/assets/images/image22.png)

----

-**4. The temporary bucket created to store the node details and genesis file should be deleted.** <br/>In order to delete a bucket, first it should be made empty, so delete the objects first and then delete the bucket.
+### Delete the temporary bucket storing the Node details & Genesis file
+In order to delete a bucket, first it should be made empty, so delete the objects first and then delete the bucket.
 The below two screenshots shows the objects deletion and bucket deletion process.

   ![](/img/edge/assets/images/image23.png)

   ![](/img/edge/assets/images/image24.png)

----

-**5. Remove the access to the created service accounts and then delete the service accounts.** <br/>
+### Remove access to the Service Accounts and Delete
-The below two screenshots shows the steps to remove roles from a service account and then delete the service accounts.
+The below two screenshots show the steps to remove roles from a service account and then delete the service accounts.

   ![](/img/edge/assets/images/image25.png)

-  ---

   ![](/img/edge/assets/images/image26.png)

----